 - Lifelong Learning Programmes

 Visitor and Events Services

 Review and appeal rights in respect of students enrolled at MIC are contained in the MIC Student Handbook.

 FOI Disclosure Log

 The Freedom of Information Act 2014 requires Freedom of Information (FOI) bodies such as Mary Immaculate College to publish a disclosure log, which contains details of the types of requests received under FOI since January 2015 and the decisions made by the body in response to those requests.

 Disclosures are listed in order of the date the request was received by MIC.
 Please note that, for privacy reasons, identifying information such as the name of the requester is not included in the disclosure log.

 Information held by the body which is sought regularly

 Feeder Schools of new entrant undergraduate students admitted each year.
-This information is routinely provided by MIC outside of the FOI Act and is sent from the MIC Corporate Communications & Marketing Office annually on request.
+This information is routinely provided by MIC outside of the FOI Act and is sent from Strategic Communications & Marketing annually on request.

 - General Information about MIC